It's All Been Done

 "It's All Been Done" is a song by Canadian alternative rock group Barenaked Ladies.
-It was released as the second single from their 1998 album, Stunt.
-The song was successful in Canada, peaking at No. 1 on the RPM Top Singles chart and becoming the band's highest-charting song in their native country.
+It was released as the second single from their fourth studio album, Stunt (1998).
+The song was successful in Canada, peaking at No. 1 on the RPM 100 Hit Tracks chart and becoming the band's highest-charting song in their native country.
 The song was used as the theme song for the television series Baby Blues.
 The song is also notable for being one of the band's first to feature an electric guitar solo by Ed Robertson.

 Music video

 The video was directed by Doug Aitken and was filmed in the former house of comedian Andrew Dice Clay.
 The concept of the video was that it was seen from the point of view of various household pets (a cat, a dog, a goldfish, and a bird).
 Robertson and Page were disappointed with the filming of the video while it was being shot, as they did not feel it was capturing the feeling of the concept.
 The video features a bald Kevin Hearn, as he was undergoing chemotherapy.
 He plays a Hohner Clavinet.